mootools/mootools-core/Docs/Plugins/Sortables.md

 ### Arguments:

-1. list - required, the list or lists that will become sortable.
+1. list - (*mixed*) required, the list or lists that will become sortable.
  * This argument can be an [Element][] or array of [Elements][].
 When a single list (or id) is passed, that list will be sortable only with itself.
  * To enable sorting between lists, one or more lists or id's must be passed using an array or an object.
 See Examples below.
 2. options - (*object*) See options and events below.